-- (II) A director or connected person may enter into a contract for the supply of services, or of goods that are supplied in connection with the provision of services, to the charity where that is permitted in accordance with, and subject to the conditions in, section 73A to 73C of the Charities Act 1993 - (III) Subject to article 6(4)(C) a director of connected person may provide the charity with goods that are not supplied in connection with services provided to the charity by the director or connected person. - (iv) A director or connected person may receive interest on money lent to the charity at a reasonable and proper rate which must be 2% (or more) per annum below the base rate of a clearing bank to be selected by the directors - (v) A director or connected person may receive rent for premises let by the director or connected person to the charity if the amount of the rent and the other terms of the lease are reasonable and proper and provided that the director concerned shall withdraw from any meeting at which such a proposal or the rent or other terms of the lease are under discussion. - (vi) The directors may arrange for the purchase, out of the funds of the charity, of insurance designed to indemnify the directors in accordance with the terms of, and subject to the conditions in, section 73F of the Charities Act 1993 - (yii) A director or connected person may take part in the normal trading and fundraising activities of the charity on the same terms as members of the public.
+- (d) A director or connected person may receive interest on money lent to the charity at a reasonable and proper rate which must be not more than the Bank of England bank rate (also known as the base rate). - (e) A director or connected person may receive rent for premises let by the director or connected person to the charity.
+The amount of the rent and the other terms of the lease must be reasonable and proper.
+The director concerned must withdraw from any meeting at which such a proposal or the rent or other terms of the lease are under discussion. - (f) A director or connected person may take part in the normal trading and fundraising activities of the charity on the same terms as members of the public.